 Stan Reiz is regularly instructed to defend in cases involving allegations of serious crime and complex fraud, both as lead counsel and on his own.

 Stan is an experienced practitioner who has successfully defended clients in an array of high profile cases including the Graffs £40 million jewellery robbery and the M1 arson.
-He recently led for the first defendant in a large scale ‘boiler room’ fraud involving the sale of rare earth metals, and represented a doctor in an FCA prosecution under Financial Services Act 2012.
+He recently led for the first defendant in a large scale ‘boiler room’ fraud involving the sale of rare earth metals, represented a doctor in an FCA prosecution under the Financial Services Act 2012 and acted for a defendant accused of conspiring to import £32 million of cocaine using corrupt baggage handlers.

 Stan has advised and represented clients who are in the public eye such as substantial companies, athletes and those involved in the music industry.